TrustAIRLab/ML-Doctor/README.md

 This is the code for our USENIX Security 22 paper [ML-Doctor: Holistic Risk Assessment of Inference Attacks Against Machine Learning Models](https://www.usenix.org/conference/usenixsecurity22/presentation/liu-yugeng).
 In general, ML-Doctor is a modular framework geared to evaluate the four inference attacks, i.e., Membership Inference (MemInf), Model Inversion (ModInv), Attribute Inference (AttrInv), and Model Stealing (ModSteal).

-We don't apply differential privacy in this repo.
-If you are interested, check our [previous version](https://github.com/liuyugeng/ML-Doctor).
+We don't implement differential privacy in this repo.
+If you are interested, please check our [previous version](https://github.com/liuyugeng/ML-Doctor).

 ## Build Datasets
 We prefer the users could provide the dataloader by themselves.
 But we show the demo dataloader in the code.
 Due to the size of the dataset, we won't upload it to github.

 For UTKFace, we have two folders downloaded from [official website](https://susanqq.github.io/UTKFace/) in the UTKFace folder.
-The first is the "processed" folder which contains three landmark_list files(also can be downloaded from the official website).
-It is used to get the image name in a fast way because all the features of the images can be achieved from the file names.
+The first is the "processed" folder, which contains three landmark_list files(which can also be downloaded from the official website).
+It is used to get the image name quickly because all the features of the images can be achieved from the file names.
 The second folder is the "raw" folder which contains all the aligned and cropped images.

-For CelebA dataset, we have one folder and three files in the "celeba" folder.
-For the "img_celeba" folder, it contains all the images downloaded from the [official website](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and we align and crop them by ourselves.
-The others are three files used to get the attributes or file names, named "identity_CelebA.txt", "list_attr_celeba.txt", and "list_eval_partition.txt".
-The crop center is \[89, 121\] but it is ok if the users wouldn't like to crop it because we have resize function in the transforms so that it will not affect the input shapes.
+For the CelebA dataset, we have one folder and three files in the "celeba" folder.
+The "img_celeba" folder contains all the images downloaded from the [official website](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), and we align and crop them by ourselves.
+The others are three files used to get the attributes or file names, named "identity_CelebA.txt," "list_attr_celeba.txt," and "list_eval_partition.txt."
+The crop center is \[89, 121\], but it is ok if the users wouldn't like to crop it because we have a resize function in the transforms so that it will not affect the input shapes.

-For FMNIST and STL10, PyTorch has offered the datasets and they can be easily employed.
+For FMNIST and STL10, PyTorch has offered datasets that can be easily employed.

 ## Prepare
-Users should install Python3 and PyTorch at first.
-We recommend using conda to install it based on the official documents.
+Users should first install Python3 and PyTorch.
+Based on the official documents, we recommend using conda to install it.

 Or directly run